labels:

 Recreate existing pipeline runs

-You must delete the pipeline runs (not the pipelines) and create new pipeline runs.
+After upgrading, you must delete the pipeline runs (not the pipelines) and create new pipeline runs.
 The pipeline runs that you create in version 2 correctly refer to the version 2 image.

 For more information about pipeline runs, see Managing pipeline runs.